 Shelter Rental Rules

 - No organized event permit shall be issued except upon satisfactory assurance that the use of the facilities will be under the direct supervision of an adult.
+The applicant is prohibited from broadcasting the event by means of any media and must be invitation only.
 The applicant is prohibited from raising funds, charging admission or private training for pay, excluding athletic fields.

 - Glass containers and smoking are prohibited on all City of Boulder Parks and Recreation and Open Space lands.